ssenmosip/mosip-temp-documentation/Partner-Management-Service-APIs.md

 * [Partner Management Service](#partner-management-service)

 ## MISP Management Service
-This service is used to authenticate MOSIP Admin and management of MISP(MOSIP Infrastructure Service Provider).
+This service would be used by MOSIP admin for MISP(MOSIP Infrastructure Service Provider) management.

 * [POST /misps](#post-misps)
 * [POST /misps/{mispId}](#put-mispsmispid)